Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 14. Open yourself to new experiences and changes.

-The way to improve them is to accept that sometimes things need to change, which can also help you manage stress and grow as a person.
+Accepting that sometimes things need to change can help you manage stress and grow as a person.

 Relationships evolve with time.
-It’s far better to actively nurture and grow that relationship together with your partner for a healthier future instead of trying to keep things as they are.
+It’s far better to actively nurture and grow that relationship together with your partner instead of trying to keep things as they are.

 Part of this involves realizing that you can’t always be right.
 Your partner will have good ideas or suggestions and you should be willing to consider these and take them on board where appropriate.